NatashaRichter/cooking-recipes/recipes/CabbageSlaw.md

 ----------
 Brown noodles and almonds on cookie sheet in 350 oven for 10 minutes or till light brown.

-Toss cabbage, onions, noodles, and seeds in bowls.
+Toss cabbage, hing, noodles, and seeds in bowls.

 Dressing:
 ---------